Amy sketching at Thingvellir National Park in Iceland

 Finding Inspiration in Life and Death

-Printmaking has become my preferred medium to interpret my plein air paintings into a more graphic form back in the studio.
-My happy place is carving a block, inking a plate and printing by hand or press.
+Printmaking is another medium I deploy to interpret my plein air paintings into a more graphic form back in the studio.
+My happy place is carving a block, inking a plate, and printing by hand or press.
 I am an Affiliate at Discover Graphics Atelier, a printmaking studio located at the Torpedo Factory on the waterfront in Old Town Alexandria, Virginia.
-I have been selling my art at gallery shows and art fairs in the DC area.
+I sell my art at gallery shows and art fairs in the DC area throughout the year.

 I was recently selected as one of the Women Artist of the DMV, a multi-venue, regional curated survey of local women artists.
-Here is one of the several articles in the press, profiling the debut exhibition that included one of my art pieces.
+Here is one of the several articles in the press, profiling me at the debut exhibition in Washington, DC.